XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 Now to install NetBeans, follow this [link](http://www.netbeans.org/index.html) to download and install it on your machine.

 ### Object Oriented Programming(OOP)
 Before we write our first Java program, let's first introduce OOP.
-As stated earlier, OOP is a programming paradigm in which data and the code that operates on the data are grouped together into objects.
+As stated earlier, OOP is a programming paradigm in which data and the code that operates on the data are grouped into objects.

 * **Object**: an instance of a class.
-It is a collection properties  related behaviours behaviours.
+It is a collection of properties and related behaviors.
 * **Class**: a blueprint/template for creating an object.
-It shows what properties(data) and behaviours(subroutines) an object created from it will have.
+It shows what properties(data) and behaviors(subroutines) an object created from it will have.

 Let's take a look at a car.
 Any car(let's say yours) is an object of a class called *Car*.
 Your car has some properties.
-Mileage, battery level(I'm assuming you have an [electric vehicle](www.tesla.com)), age etc. It has behaviours also.
-It can drive, turn, indicate etc. Note that when you drive your car, you're decreasing its battery level and increasing mileage.
+Mileage, battery level(I'm assuming you have an [electric vehicle](www.tesla.com)), age ,etc. It has behaviours also.
+It can drive, turn, indicate, etc. Note that when you drive your car, you're decreasing its battery level and increasing mileage.
 If I drive my car, I cannot affect your car's battery level and mileage.
 That's the whole idea of OOP.
-We group related data and behaviours together so that we don't mistakenly modify the wrong data.
+We group related data and behaviors together so that we don't mistakenly modify the wrong data.

 OOP has 4 pillars:
 * **Encapsulation**: it is the grouping of data and subroutines working on them into one unit.
 Encapsulation reduces the complexity of the programs by eliminating the need of passing many parameters to procedures.